 - Stuff your shoes with newspaper and allow them to dry.
 Don’t put them near a radiator or in direct sunlight.

-Once your shoes are clean and dry, you’re ready for the next step in the rejuvenating process.
+Once your shoes are clean and dry, you’re ready for the next step in the restoration process.

-How to polish leather shoes like a pro
+How to polish leather shoes like a professional

 An Army-style spit and polish gives your shoes a gleam that tells everyone you’re a man to be reckoned with.
 Check out the British Legion’s military-grade guide to ensuring you ‘stand out from the crowd’.
 Some cheap materials and a bit of elbow grease get great results that any soldier would be proud of.
 All you need is a tin of good quality polish, a little moisture and a soft cloth.